6 - Workflows

 You have two departments in your organization:

-- The web operations team that is developing playbooks in their own Git branch named
+- Web operations team: developing playbooks in their Git branch

 webops